pulumi/workshops/aws-getting-started-cicd/README.md

 #   Select static-website-aws-typescript
 #   Project name: cicd-workshop
 #   Description: <Enter> to select the default
-#   Stack name: test
+#   Stack name: dev
 #   Select defaults for the remaining prompts
 #   Wait a few seconds while dependencies are installed

 # Or, using advanced settings
-$ pulumi new static-website-aws-typescript --dir infra --template-mode  --stack test  --name cicd-workshop --yes --non-interactive
+$ pulumi new static-website-aws-typescript --dir infra --template-mode  --stack dev  --name cicd-workshop --yes --non-interactive
 #   Wait a few seconds while dependencies are installed
 # Note: The --dir specified will be created if it doesn't exist.
 $ cd infra